timberhill/flashy/README.md

 - read the colour values off a screen
 - send them to the microcontroller
 - light up the LEDs accordingly
-    - kind of like Logitech lighsynchc but simpler
+    - kind of like Logitech lighsync but simpler

 ## Requirements